IacopomC/iacopomc.github.io/_posts/2020-07-16-advanced-lane-finding.md

 <br/>

 #### Perspective Transform
-A *Perspective Transform* maps the points in a given image to different, image points with a new perspective.
+A *Perspective Transform* maps the points in a given image to different image points with a new perspective.
 <br/>

 It essentially warps the image by dragging points towards or away from the camera to change the apparent perspective.